hasura/graphql-engine/docs/graphql/manual/guides/integrations/auth-guardian-jwt.rst

 .. note::

-   AuthGuardian knows where to place Hasura session variables in the JWT, and also knows to prefix the variables with `x-hasura-` automatically
+   AuthGuardian knows where to place Hasura session variables in the JWT, and also knows to prefix the variables with ``x-hasura-`` automatically.

 You're all done!
 Now whenever a user hits your Hasura API they'll always have a default role of ``user``, and: